-- Firefighter Training (Priority Level High): Provide education and experience for all firefighters including: - NWCG S-130/190 for all department members - Annual wildland fire refresher and "pack testing" (physical standards test) - S-215 Fire Operations in the Urban Interface - S-290 Intermediate Fire Behavior - I-200 and I-300 Basic and Intermediate ICS - Encourage personnel to seek higher wildfire qualifications - Encourage personnel to participate in out of district wildfire assignments - Encourage prescribed burn participation - Encourage Type 3 incident management team participation and utilization
+- Firefighter Training (Priority Level High): Provide education and experience for all firefighters including: - NWCG S-130/190 for all Fire Department and OSMP personnel. - Annual wildland fire refresher for all Fire Department and OSMP personnel. - Annual "pack testing" (physical standards test) for firefighters who are required to remain wildfire qualified in a position.

+- Organize and facilitate an annual wildfire interface training exercise within the communities outlined in this CWPP. - S-215 Fire Operations in the Urban Interface - S-290 Intermediate Fire Behavior - I-200 and I-300 Basic and Intermediate ICS - Encourage personnel to seek higher wildfire qualifications. - Encourage personnel to participate in out of district wildfire assignments. - Encourage prescribed burn participation. - Encourage Type 3 incident management group participation and utilization.